domdomegg/aws-ses-v2-local/README.md

 - To, Cc, Bcc, ReplyTo and From addresses
 - Plain text and HTML emails
 - Accept and view attachments
-- Built in email web viewer
+- Built in web viewer, with live inbox, optional dark theme, and compatibility with all emails
 - API access to emails at `GET /store`
 - Health check endpoint at `GET /health-check`
 - Control it from the CLI, or import it as a library